|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-With a name like widow maker, you might expect the Jäger café cocktail to be a very intense drink, but it's actually a rather mild cocktail.
-Yet, it may be appropriate if you drink one too many.
-That might be easy to do because it's not only a unique (and fancy) way to enjoy Jägermeister, it's also rather delicious.
+With its key ingredient, you might expect the Jäger café cocktail to be a very intense drink, but it's actually a rather mild cocktail.
+Also called a widow maker, this vodka martini is not only a unique (and fancy) way to enjoy Jägermeister, but it's also rather delicious.

 The recipe pairs the herbal power of Jagermeister with vodka, which helps smooth out the somewhat notorious liqueur.
 Adding a coffee liqueur gives the drink a nice dimension while the grenadine brings in a bit of sweetness.

 Overall, it's an inviting taste and a recipe you'll likely come back to again.
 Enjoy it with friends, during happy hour, or with dinner.
 It makes a nice alternative to the average dessert cocktail or Jager shot and Jägermeister is actually more often enjoyed as a digestif in Germany, where it is made.